CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

     If you also installed the AdoptOpenJDK 8, the *Variable value* should now look like this.

     ```C:\Program Files\Microsoft Security Client;C:\Program Files\AdoptOpenJDK\jre-8.0.212.04-hotspot\bin;%SystemRoot%\system32;%SystemRoot%;%SystemRoot%\System32\Wbem;%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\```

-* A reboot of the virtual machine is now recommended.